Your family medical history matters. But what if it's a mystery?

 A family health history can include:

-- Immediate relatives – This may include mother, father, brothers, sisters, half-siblings.
+- immediate relatives – this may include mother, father, brothers, sisters, and half-siblings

-- Known health conditions – Include mental and physical health conditions, age at diagnosis and known risk factors.
+- known health conditions – includes mental and physical health conditions, age at diagnosis, and known risk factors

-Donna Cunningham, a Blue Cross and Blue Shield of North Carolina employee, has spent years trying to fill in the blanks of her own family health history.
+Donna, a Blue Cross and Blue Shield of North Carolina (Blue Cross NC) employee, has spent years trying to fill in the blanks of her own family health history.
 Her mother and father met in an orphanage as children, having both lost parents at a young age.

 “It’s like putting together a puzzle with most of the pieces missing,” she said.
 “I only have bits of information about my grandparents.
 My dad’s mom died when he was five years old, and he always said that it was cancer.
 But he was only five.
 He wasn’t sure what kind of cancer.”